nevenjovanovic/virtualMachine2016/README.md

 > `vagrant ssh`

-There are a series of numbered scripts, which will walk you through the necessary steps:
+There are a series of numbered scripts, which will walk you through the necessary steps.
+You can see them by navigating to their directory:

 >  `cd /vagrant/scripts; ls -la`